 Most of the time I generally got on with being single.
 I didn’t mind it too much and kind of thought, well everything could change tomorrow.
 I was busy working and had a nice social life.
 I also thought it has to happen to me, right?!
 I will admit as the big four zero was heading my way it did leave me feeling pretty flat for a few weeks every now and then.
 I guess it’s a pretty scary thought that you may not meet someone.
 And while we're being honest on here it’s the prospect of not having children that takes up way too many thoughts and leaves you in a very negative headspace.
 Unfortunately at this age most men out there just see you as a walking biological clock.
 After all, why wouldn’t they, if that’s what you really want.

 I had just about given up and I mean given up.
 Something changes as you head towards 40 and you have to face the facts.
 I’d always wanted a family and was certain it would be with a husband.
 Now I had the realisation that it could possibly be by myself.
 You really do know you have the best parents when you have a conversation with them about the possibility of moving back home for a while and having a baby by yourself, and all they reply with is, “What ever makes you happy.”
 With the thought of this looming my best friend persuaded me to go back on Tinder.
 I’d tried it before and had one very disappointing date - he was about 10 years older and about three stone heavier than his pictures.
 I lasted one drink.
-So my dearest friend repeated a few words to me, “You have nothing to loose.”
+So my dearest friend repeated a few words to me, “You have nothing to lose.”
 So why not, I tried one more time but didn’t really hold out much hope.
 Three weeks later Laurie’s face popped on my screen and the rest is history.
 I moved in with him after four months, he asked me to marry him after nine months and within 20 months we had our wedding.
 I now live in the country in a family home with two cats and two step- children.
 I finally have a family.
 Yes it didn’t quite come in the package I imagined but I couldn’t be happier.

-I can’t stress how important it is to find the right dating sight for you.
+I can’t stress how important it is to find the right dating site for you.
 The reason Tinder worked for me is because you have to be spontaneous and quick with your messages.
 It works like a normal text and I found this more natural.
 I would often find with a couple of other sites that you and your match can take too long drafting an email and it gives a false sense of chemistry.
 Others are too formal and others can be too casual.
 Tinder also worked as I think those few seconds of deciding to swipe right or left are like the seconds you have when you catch someone's eyes in a bar or down the street.
 I also felt on other sites that you can know too much about each other before anything has even had the chance to get started.
 It all just depends on what you like and how you like to communicate.

 Pick your pictures wisely and be honest in them.
 Theres’s no point in putting pictures up from seven years ago.
 You’ll just be walking straight in to disappointment.
 Believe me I’ve been there.